What is Brachioplasty?

 At Blaine Plastic Surgery, we pride ourselves in offering the very best solutions to improve the lives of each and every patient.
 You can rest assured knowing that the experienced professionals at Blaine Plastic Surgery are committed to your safety and comfort, and in providing you with the best in plastic surgery.

-Dr. Christine Blaine is a female Board Certified Plastic Surgeon in the New York area with offices in Huntington, Long Island, and Staten Island.
+Dr. Christine Blaine is a female Board Certified Plastic Surgeon in the New York area with offices in Huntington, Staten Island, and New York, New York.
 Dr. Blaine looks forward to discussing your aesthetic goals at the time of your consultation and reviewing the options available to you.

 Please feel free to contact us today at (631) 470-2000 to learn more about a Brachioplasty and to schedule your complimentary consultation.